 Substance (Qwest ‘88) Rating: A

 Released the same year as New Order’s monumental 2-cd set of the same name, this is hardly the vault clearing exercise one would expect.
-In fact, Substance is nothing less than the third essential Joy Division album; forget useless other compilations such as Permanent, as the band only had two proper studio albums.
+In fact, Substance is nothing less than the third essential Joy Division album.
 Of course, the very nature of this type of compilation, which collects non-album singles and rarities, ensures that it lacks the consistency of their classic first two albums.
 Still, in addition to some great songs, listening to Substance enables listeners to trace the evolution of the band, which began with somewhat derivative roots on the raw punk of “Warsaw” (the original name of the band) and “Leaders Of Men.”
-The band began to find their voice (with a huge assist from Hannett) on songs such as “Digital,” which features a memorable farting bass-line and desperate lyrics like “feel they’re closing in,” while “Transmission” and “Love Will Tear Us Apart” (the band's signature song whose title appears on Curtis' tombstone) are inarguable classics showing the band in unstoppable dance mode.
-"Transmission," probably my favorite Joy Division song, has FANTASTIC riffs and an overall groove that's undeniable, plus I just love those "dance, dance, dance to the radio" exhortations from Curtis, and “Love Will Tear Us Apart” is simply a lovely synth pop song with affecting lyrics that linger in listener's memories long after the last note.
-“She’s Lost Control” should sound familiar, but this is the more robotic and less impressive single version of the song, which is still really good and at least is decidedly different than the one on Unknown Pleasures, while the coldly beautiful “Atmosphere” is another aptly titled, utterly mesmerizing necessity.
+The band began to find their voice (with a huge assist from Hannett) on songs such as “Digital,” which features a memorable bass-line, intense shouted vocals, and desperate lyrics like “feel they’re closing in,” while “Transmission” and “Love Will Tear Us Apart” (the band's signature song whose title appears on Curtis' tombstone) are inarguable classics showing the band in unstoppable dance rock mode.
+"Transmission," probably my favorite Joy Division song, has FANTASTIC riffs and an overall groove that's undeniable, plus I just love those "dance, dance, dance to the radio" exhortations from Curtis, and “Love Will Tear Us Apart” is simply a lovely synth pop song with affecting lyrics that linger long after the last note.
+“She’s Lost Control” should sound familiar, but this is the more robotic and less impressive single version of the song, which is still really good and at least is decidedly different than the one on Unknown Pleasures, while the coldly beautiful “Atmosphere” is another aptly titled, utterly mesmerizing necessity (you think that maybe Robert Smith was a fan of this one?).
 "Dead Souls," "Failures," and "Novelty" are other highlights from a very song oriented collection that veers in enough different directions to show off just about every side of the band, though these qualities also makes Substance far less coherent (but also less oppressive) than either Unknown Pleasures or Closer.
-Over the course of 17 tracks (presented with an irritating lack of liner note information) you’ll likely find some stuff here to be rather unremarkable, particularly during the album's second half.
+Over the course of 17 tracks you’ll likely find some stuff here to be rather unremarkable, particularly during the album's second half.
 Then again, technically speaking the last 7 songs are cd-only bonus tracks, and you could make a strong case that the original album (the first 10 songs) is every bit as great as their first two albums.
 One last thing I'd like to note is that, while many people remark upon how gloomy and depressing the band was, too often they forget just how intense and yes, rocking the band's music was.
-The best songs on Substance mightily serve to reinforce the band’s classic, iconic status, for despite their short history and limited output, Joy Division left behind a lasting legacy.
+The best songs on Substance mightily serve to reinforce the band’s classic, iconic status, for despite their all too brief history and limited output, Joy Division left behind a lasting legacy.

 Les Bains Douches 18 December 1979 (NMC ‘01) Rating: A